xuqi2024/openflexure-microscope/docs/troubleshooting.md

 # Troubleshooting

->i The [forum](https://openflexure.discourse.group) is a great place to get help, advice, solutions and work-arounds from the OpenFlexure Community.
+>i The [OpenFlexure forum](https://openflexure.discourse.group) is a great place to get help, advice, solutions and work-arounds from the OpenFlexure Community.

 ### My Raspberry Pi Camera did not come with the lens removal tools